ShaelinB/Portfolio/README.md

 Jigsaw Wizards - A 2D roguelike where players assemble puzzle pieces to form spells used to battle enemy wizards.
 Different piece combinations create unique spell effects, encouraging strategic deck-building and experimentation.

+Where to play: <a href="https://youbestbelieve.itch.io/jigsaw-wizards-demo">https://youbestbelieve.itch.io/jigsaw-wizards-demo (most recent build)</a>

 ---

 ## 🎮 <a href="Truthseeker">Truthseeker</a>